-Nonsteroidal anti-inflammatory drugs (also called NSAIDs) stop cyclooxygenase enzymes (also called COX enzymes) in your body from working.
+NSAIDs stop a certain kind of enzyme in your body from working.
+These are called cyclooxygenase enzymes (also called COX enzymes).
 COX enzymes speed up your body’s production of hormone-like substances called prostaglandins.
-Prostaglandins cause the feeling of pain by irritating your nerve endings.
+Prostaglandins irritate your nerve endings and cause you to feel pain.
 They are also part of the system that helps your body control its temperature.

 If you need to take a prescription NSAID, your doctor will help you find one that is right for you.

-What’s the main difference between traditional NSAIDs and COX-2 inhibitors?
+What’s the difference between traditional NSAIDs and COX-2 inhibitors?

 You have 2 types of COX enzymes in your body: COX-1 and COX-2.
 Researchers believe that one of the jobs of COX-1 enzymes is to help protect your stomach lining.
 The COX-2 enzyme doesn’t play a role in protecting your stomach.

 Traditional NSAIDs stop both COX-1 and COX- 2 enzymes from doing their jobs.
 When COX-1 enzymes are blocked, pain and inflammation is reduced.
 But the protective lining of your stomach is also reduced.
 This can cause problems such as upset stomach, ulcers, bloating, and bleeding in your stomach and intestines.

 COX-2 inhibitors only stop COX-2 enzymes from working.
 The COX-2 enzyme doesn’t help to protect your stomach.
 So COX-2 inhibitors may be less likely to irritate your stomach or intestines.

 Like all medicines, prescription NSAIDs can cause side effects.
 However, the side effects usually are not severe and are not experienced very often.